-Urgent Letter to Patients Tuesday 29th March 2016
+Urgent Letter to Patients Further to Notice from March 2016 Monday 9th May 2016

 Blood Tests - Where at all possible we are requesting patients visit the Riverside Clinic (on Landseer Road).
 There is a ‘drop-in’ service Mon – Fri 07:45 – 17:30 and bookable appointments on weekday afternoons (tel 01473 703721).
 There is ample free parking and good access for wheelchair users.
 We have had very good feedback from patients that have already used this service.